Comments on the Newlander-Nirenberg theorem: Supersymmetry

 By construction, the action \p{SgenN1} is invariant under ${\cal N} = 1$ transformations, but it is also invariant under the extra supersymmetry transformations \p{trans-tilde-XM} provided the conditions \p{I2=-1}, \p{Nijen} {\it and} the condition $I_{MN} = -I_{NM}$ hold.

 Note that, to relate $I_{MN}$ to $I_M{}^N$, we need the metric.
-The notion of metric was {\it not} used in the proof of Theorem \ref{NN2}, which thus holds also for non-metric manifolds.\footnote{The same applies to the proof of Theorem \ref{NN1}.
-The equation system \p{dz/dx-multi} for the complex coordinates has solutions even when $I_{MN} \neq -I_{NM}$.
-But the complex metric does not have in this case the Hermitian form \p{Herm}. } But we need the metric for the physical applications.
+The notion of metric was {\it not} used in the proof of Theorem \ref{NN2} or Theorem \ref{NN1}, which thus hold also for non-metric manifolds.
+Indeed, the equation system \p{dz/dx-multi} for the complex coordinates has solutions provided the condition \p{Nijen} is fulfilled even when $I_{MN} \neq -I_{NM}$.
+But we need the metric for the physical applications.
 And then the condition of the antisymmetry of $I_{MN}$ should be imposed.